Eat Frozen Pork: Reception

 The campaign received varied response.
 A survey conducted by The Sunday Times found that a majority of the citizens were not convinced that frozen pork was as delectable as fresh pork, and opined that the difference in price was negligible.
 A small percentage of those interviewed were indifferent.
 According to the Singapore Pork Merchants' Association, about seventy percent of the pork-consuming population preferred fresh to frozen pork at the time of the campaign.
 The Frozen Pork Hotline was deemed a failed project, with virtually nobody calling it.
 On the other hand, foreign pork merchants from countries including Australia, New Zealand and the United States were very supportive of the campaign as it would help boost their pork sales.

-The campaign was considered insensitive for ignoring the Muslim population who are forbidden from eating pork.
+The campaign was considered insensitive for ignoring the Muslim population, whose religion forbids the consumption of pork.
 Publications such as Metropolis Now!, Asiaweek and Traveller, have made facetious statements regarding the campaign.